 - Compliance.
 Make sure you have a good list of compliance standards that the acquiree follows, list of third-party auditors (internal audits are meaningless here), gap analysis report, and all plans for remediating the gaps (with owners and dates).
 Ask for how often they perform tabletop exercises or test their policies and procedures around compliance, and for a report of the historic results.

 - Interoperability.
 Secure a list of all systems that have sensitive data (PHI/PII).
 How do they talk to each other as it relates to identity and access management and other permissions?
 How are these systems updated and how do these systems securely talk to each other (VPN, encryption, direct technology, etc.) as it relates to interoperability?
 Are all systems compliant with their software and hardware maintenance?

 - PHI inventories.
 Obtain a copy of their last SRA.
-Then evaluate the PHI Inventory in the SRA and what systems contain the PHI (infrastructure included).
+Then evaluate the PHI Inventory in the security risk assessment and what systems contain the PHI (infrastructure included).
 Then build a risk profile of at-risk systems, both on the security/compliance side, and the infrastructure end.

-Third-party cloud providers bring both experience and perspective to an SRA, as many perform hundreds throughout the healthcare sector each year.
-This deep dive into security controls, security defects and vulnerabilities across all healthcare segments gives them a unique view into common gaps and how to overcome them.
-In addition, this more thorough analysis goes into a level of detail beyond the standard SRA checklist.
-As far as its top benefits, an SRA can:
+Third-party cloud providers bring both experience and perspective to a security risk assessment, as many perform hundreds throughout the healthcare sector each year.
+This deep dive into security controls, security defects, and vulnerabilities across all healthcare segments gives them a unique view into common gaps and how to overcome them.
+In addition, this more thorough analysis goes into a level of detail beyond the standard security risk assessment checklist.
+As far as its top benefits, a security risk assessment can:

 - Help ensure the acquiree is compliant with HIPAA’s administrative, physical, and technical safeguards